ArenKae/so_long/README.md

 ```
 sudo apt-get install xauth xorg openbox libxext-dev libbsd-dev_
 ```
-- Transparency is not supported by the Minilibx on linux (but is on MacOS).
-This website explains how to implement it on your own : (https://pulgamecanica.herokuapp.com/posts/mlx-transparency)
+- Transparency is not supported by the Minilibx on linux (though is on MacOS).
+This article explains how to implement it on your own : https://pulgamecanica.herokuapp.com/posts/mlx-transparency